-Kessel said his unit will move from Taji to Kuwait for a "very few days" before heading for American soil - Fort Sill, Okla. - where they'll stay about seven days before coming back to Galva.
+"very few days" before heading for American soil - Fort Sill, Okla. - where they will stay for about seven days before returning to Galva.

-"We know the date we leave, but that is classified, so I cannot share it," he explained.
+"We know the date we leave, but that is classified, so I cannot share it," he said.

-Meanwhile, the Galva unit has the task of putting homecoming thoughts on hold and staying focused on the job at hand.
+Meanwhile, the Galva unit has the task of putting thoughts of their homecoming on the back burner and staying focused on the job at hand.